 Post-operative compression stockings need to be applied continuously for one week.
 During this period, you should refrain from swimming and any strenuous activities such as weightlifting, your doctor will give you further advice on which activities to avoid during the first week.

-Patients that were complaining of symptoms prior to treatment such as throbbing, itchiness or an aching sensation, these will rapidly settle down following EVLA treatment.
-When patients attend for their review appointment at around two weeks, the vast majority have achieved full resolution of their symptoms.
+Patients that were complaining of symptoms prior to treatment such as throbbing, itchiness or an aching sensation, will rapidly settle down following EVLA treatment.
+When patients attend their review appointment at around two weeks, the vast majority have achieved full resolution of their symptoms.

-You will be booked in to see your vein specialist at six weeks following treatment.
+You will be booked in to see your vein specialist six weeks following treatment.
 Most patients often need a follow-up treatment such as foam sclerotherapy or vein avulsions to achieve full resolution of prominent leg veins and a follow-up ultrasound scan will also be performed at this appointment to ensure there is no recurrence.

 Is EVLA a better technique than surgery?Yes, EVLA under local anaesthetic as an outpatient is the gold standard treatment for varicose veins as recommended by NICE.

 EVLA is a safer gentler and more effective treatment than traditional ligation and stripping of varicose veins performed by a vascular surgeon.
 In situations where EVLA is not appropriate then foam sclerotherapy is the best alternative treatment option.